TheGap

 4. On July 3, 2006, the CIA closed down the unit named Alec Station that was searching for Osama bin Laden.
 The search for bin Laden may have been over but the wars weren't.

 5. On December 13, 2006, Saddam Hussein was captured and executed.
-The wars continued.
+President George W. Bush could have used this to justify an end to the war, but the wars continued.

 6. On May 2, 2011, Osama bin Laden was killed in Pakistan by SEAL Team Six on orders from the Commander in Chief.
 President Barack Obama could have used that opportunity to stop the wars but didn't.